 - Find out how your CPA, attorney, financial planner or other service providers who have your social security number protect it.
 Do they lock the information and protect it from unauthorized employee access?
 How vulnerable is their computer system?

-- Do third party service providers conduct background checks on their employees?
+- Ask third party service providers if they conduct background checks on their employees?

 - Ask how your medical service providers protect your personal information.